 They care deeply about maintaining their idealized image of themselves and have trouble tolerating any sort of disapproval or insult.
 No matter how small a criticism, “it feels like a huge assault, a personal attack,” and one they’re unlikely to forget.
 “If they feel slighted, or abandoned, they don’t get over it,” adds McBride.
 Rather than deal with their hurt feelings, they get angry and seek revenge, in one form or another.

 The narcissist’s entire life is motivated and energized by fear.
 Most narcissists’ fears are deeply buried and repressed.
 They’re constantly afraid of being ridiculed, rejected, or wronged.
-While they pull off a façade of confidence, they are deeply insecure people who ultimately need psychological help to assist them in gaining true confidence and self-love.
+While they pull off a façade of confidence, they are deeply insecure people.
+A narcissist ultimately needs psychological help to assist them in gaining true confidence and self-love.

 While a narcissist’s behavior can be hurtful, rude and unacceptable, you should try never to take it personally as it comes from a place of deep fear and shame of themselves.
 Be careful in these relationships as the relationship can become emotionally draining and destructive on your part – if they are unwilling to get help, you are safer letting the relationship go or avoiding being close enough with that person that you are hurt by their behavior.